Medbury's–Grove Lawn Subdivisions Historic District

 The Medbury's–Grove Lawn Subdivisions Historic District is a residential historic district located in Highland Park, Michigan.
-It runs along three east–west streets: Eason Street, Moss Street, and Putitan Street, from Hamilton Avenue on the west to Woodward Avenue on the east.
+It runs along three east–west streets: Eason Street, Moss Street, and Puritan Street, from Hamilton Avenue on the west to Woodward Avenue on the east.
 The district was listed on the National Register of Historic Places in 1988.

 History

 Highland Park was a farming community until near the turn of the twentieth century.
 Soon after 1900, major area manufacturers began building large plants in the area, including Ford, Brush-Maxwell (later Chrysler), and Burroughs Corporation.
 As a result, the population of Highland Park exploded, increasing by a factor of ten between 1900 and 1910 (from 427 to 4120), and by another factor of ten by 1920 (to 46,499).
 The residential areas of Highland Park followed suit, including the Medbury's and Grove Lawn subdivisions, which were platted at some time between 1904 and 1914.
 Most of the houses within the subdivisions were constructed between 1914 and 1924, with construction continuing, albeit more slowly, through about 1934.